-The next morning the factor made inquiry about Mr. M'Dougal, and ascertained that he had brought back with him an increased staff of employees, with a great supply of goods, and evidently intended to enter into competition, as vigorous as it would be unscrupulous, with his rival at Chipewyan.
+The next morning the factor made inquiry about Mr. McDougal, and ascertained that he had brought back with him an increased staff of employés and a great supply of goods, and evidently intended to enter into competition as vigorous as it would be unscrupulous with his rival at Chipewyan.
 What the factor did not learn, because only those at Fort Wedderburne knew it, was that the strife between the two companies had reached a crisis.
-Strategy and artifice had given place to brute force, one bloody encounter had followed fast upon another, until at last the contest had culminated in a battle royal that very summer before the gates of the Hudson Bay's chief fort at Red River, in which Governor Semple, three of his officers, and seventeen of his men had fallen victims to the bullets of the Nor'-Westers.
-Thenceforward the cry was, 'War to the knife!' and Miles M'Dougal had come back to his post accompanied by a score of the most desperate characters in the employ of his Company, and determined to deal the Nor'-Westers a blow at Lake Athabasca that they would not recover from for many a day.
+Strategy and artifice had given place to brute force; one bloody encounter had followed fast upon another, until at last the contest had culminated in a battle royal that very summer before the gates of the Hudson's Bay's chief fort at Red River, in which Governor Semple, three of his officers and seventeen of his men had fallen victims to the bullets of the Nor'westers.
+Thenceforward the cry was, "War to the knife;" and Miles McDougal had come back to his post, accompanied by a score of the most desperate characters in the employ of his company, and determined to deal the Nor'westers such a blow at Lake Athabasca that they would not recover from it for many a day.

-There never had been any actual conflict between the two forts, and coarse and brutal as he was, he shrank from beginning hostilities in cold blood.
-Moreover, he had his doubts as to the result of a trial of strength with his sturdy, lion-hearted rival.
-A less dangerous, yet no less effective, method of attaining his object presented itself to his crafty brain, and without delay-for the autumn was well-nigh gone, and his scheme must be executed before winter came-he proceeded to carry it out.
+As there never had been any actual conflict between the two forts, coarse and brutal as he was, he shrank from beginning hostilities in cold blood; moreover, he had his doubts as to the result of a trial of strength with his sturdy, lion-hearted rival.
+A less dangerous, yet no less effective method of attaining his object, presented itself to his crafty brain, and without delay, for the autumn was well-nigh gone, and his scheme must be executed before winter came, he proceeded to carry it out.

-Mr. M'Kenzie had been back for two days, during which he had seen nothing of the Fort Wedderburne people, when in the evening, while he was enjoying his after-supper pipe before the fire, a messenger from there asked to see him.
+Mr. McKenzie had been back for two days, during which he had seen nothing of the Fort Wedderburne people, when in the evening, while he was enjoying his after-supper pipe before the fire, a messenger from the fort asked to see him.
 A good deal surprised at this announcement, he ordered the man to be sent in to him.
 He proved to be one of the new staff, a keen, hard-faced man, with an easy, plausible manner.
 He at once made known the reason of his errand.
-Mr. M'Dougal had been taken suddenly ill, and was in great suffering.
-None of those at his post knew anything about applying remedies, and Mr. M'Kenzie's reputation as a 'medicine man' being founded upon many successful cures by the aid of a well-furnished medicine-chest, his rival, feeling his life to be in danger, had sent over for him, hoping that in Christian charity he would not refuse to do what he could to give him relief.
+Mr. McDougal had been taken suddenly ill, and was in great suffering.
+None of those at the fort knew anything about applying remedies, and Mr. McKenzie's reputation as a "medicine man" being founded upon many successful cures, by the aid of a well-furnished medicine chest, his rival, feeling his life to be in danger, had sent over for him, hoping that in Christian charity he would not refuse to do what he could to give him relief.

-Mr. M'Kenzie was completely taken off his guard.
-No resentment for past injuries or apprehension of present treachery was present in his mind as, rising promptly from his comfortable seat, he said-
+Mr. McKenzie was completely taken off his guard.
+No resentment for past injuries, nor apprehension of present treachery, was present in his mind, as, rising promptly from his comfortable seat, he said:

-'Certainly I'll come.
-The man mustn't die, if I can help him.'
+"Certainly, I'll come.
+The man mustn't die if I can help him."

-While he was buttoning on his coat, his wife, coming up to him, whispered
+While he was buttoning on his coat, his wife, coming close to him, whispered:

-'Why should you go to him, Donald?
-He would never give you aid.'
+"Why should you go to him, Donald?
+He would never give you aid."

-'Hush, Virginia!' he answered softly.
-'Does not the Bible say, "Love your enemies"?
-I'm doing no more than I would expect another to do for me.'
+"Hush, Virginie!" he answered softly.
+"Does not the Bible say, 'Love your enemies?'
+I'm doing no more than I would expect another to do for me."